 Below are a few statistics on small businesses in California:

 - There are 4.8 million micro-enterprises in California, comprising 99.8% of all businesses in the state.

 - Micro-enterprises employ approximately 7.2 million people, 48.5% of the private workforce.

 - A total of 1.2 million members of minority groups are self-employed.

-- There are 1,677 small enterprises engaged in the utility sector with 2,131 employees.
+- There are 1,677 small enterprises engaged in the utilities sector, with 2,131 employees.
 This is the smallest industry in the state.

 - The largest share of small business employment in the state goes to the 1,087,904 people who are employed in the food and accommodation services sector.

 - Self-employed individuals running incorporated businesses have an average median income of $64,523.